 - Also the Legalize Hemp Party's representative's first line of dialogue is "Dave's not here, man," which is inexplicable unless you catch that it's a reference to a famous Cheech and Chong sketch.

-- Somebody Else's Problem: The owners of the titanium mines, faced with the fact that if they don't act within 200 years their trapped workers will die, decide to just pave over the entire area and get on with their lives.
+- Somebody Else's Problem: The owners of the titanium mines, faced with the fact that if they don't act within 200 years their trapped workers (who're all robots) will die, decide to just pave over the entire area and get on with their lives.

 - Stoners Are Funny: The head of the Dudes To Legalize Hemp party.